superxslam/SuperOdom/readme.md

 ## 🙏 11.
 Acknowledgements

-Special thanks to Professor Ji Zhang and Professor Michael Kaess for their valuable advice.
+Special thanks to Professor Ji Zhang, Professor Michael Kaess, Parv Maheshwari, Yuanjun Gao, Yaoyu Hu for their valuable advice.
 We also acknowledge these foundational works:

 - LOAM: Lidar Odometry and Mapping in Real-time (RSS 2014)
 - GTSAM: Georgia Tech Smoothing and Mapping Library